 In the year 42, the world is in a post-apocalyptic state without many of the comforts we know today.
 The people are controlled by a shady government that controls their freedom.
 There are those who will stand for it no longer; they are the women, ready to stand up and rebel.
 Sam tries to adapt to his new life outside the workers camp, precariously balancing his loves and his want for peace and rebellion.

-This book was provided to me by the author in exchange for my honest opinion.
+This book was provided to me by the author for free.
+I am leaving my review voluntarily.

 “I want to change my punctuation.
 I long for exclamation marks, but I’m drowning in ellipses.” ― Isaac Marion, Warm Bodies